oswaldobenal/oswaldobenal/README.md

 <div id="header" align="center">
     <img src="https://media.giphy.com/media/ecWVxXvbKArl8OtruV/giphy.gif" width="300" />
     <h1 align="center">Hi there 👋, I'm Julian Benalcazar</h1>
-    <h3 align="center">A passionate web fullstack developer from Ecuador 🇪🇨.
+    <h3 align="center">A passionate web fullstack developer from Ecuador.
 I have experience working in NodeJs, ReactJs, Redux, SQL and other technologies in the sector.
 With creative thinking, problem solving, teamwork and autonomy.
 Focused on build applications that generate changes in today's society.
     </h3>
 </div>

+...

 ### 👨‍💻 About Me :